Understand BIMI (Brand Indicators for Message Identification)

 Technical Detail: Why Embed?

-The VMC Profile uses the Logotype Extension (RFC 3709) to embedding the Base64-encoded SVG data directly into the certificate (LogotypeData), rather than just pointing to a URL.
+The VMC Profile uses the Logotype Extension (RFC 3709) to embed the Base64-encoded SVG data directly into the certificate (LogotypeData), rather than just pointing to a URL.
 This prevents tampering: even if your server is compromised and the logo file is replaced, the certificate itself still holds the original, verified logo that was signed by the Certificate Authority.
-This embedding is why the 32 KB limit is so strict—large files would bloat the SSL handshake.
+This embedding is why the 32 KB limit is so strict, because large files would bloat the SSL handshake.

 Provider Support